Adverse Selection Definition

 Adverse Selection in the Insurance Industry

-The term adverse selection is often used in the insurance industry.
-People with high-risk lifestyles (smokers, people employed in dangerous jobs, etc.) are more likely to seek out life insurance, as they and their families are more likely to financially benefit from it.
+The concept of adverse selection was first applied to the insurance industry, and since then it has been one of the most prominent areas where adverse selection occurs.
+This is because people with high-risk lifestyles (smokers, people employed in dangerous jobs, etc.) are more likely to seek out life and disability insurance, as they and their families are more likely to financially benefit from it.
+In these kinds of situations, the buyer has more knowledge than the seller—they know more about the risks they face to their health.

 Insurance companies respond to this trend and reduce adverse selection by setting up significant limitations on coverage, or else by raising the cost of premiums quite high for high-risk policyholders.

-Health insurance companies charge smokers more than non-smokers; car insurance companies charge new drivers (who are more likely to get into accidents) significantly more than experienced drivers; and life insurance companies charge those in dangerous jobs (e.g. logging, commercial fishing) higher premiums.
+Health insurance companies charge smokers more than non-smokers; car insurance companies charge new drivers (who are more likely to get into car accidents) significantly more than experienced drivers; and life insurance companies charge those in dangerous jobs (e.g. logging, commercial fishing) higher premiums.
+Insurance providers lower their risk of dealing with higher-cost claims through limited coverage as well as higher premiums.

 Without these targeted price increases, adverse selection can instead lead to prices increasing overall.
 This is because companies will otherwise respond to the financial threat of adverse selection by raising prices across the board.
 This is done to account for losses from high-risk insurance policyholders.
 The result, though, is that lower-risk policyholders will choose not to invest in insurance.